miguelovalles/miguelovalles.github.io/index.md

 management and how to work within a team and how to communicate as a team.

 In collaborating in a team environment, we need to ensure we are in harmony with the other team members.
-When you work on a program, code or any other technical project, you need to ensure that what your part does not interfere or potentially break the work that someone else has done.
+When you work on a program, code, or any other technical project, you need to ensure that what your part does not interfere or potentially break the work that someone else has done.
 You may be tasked to integrate some code or enhancement into an existing program while someone else works on another